 + 1. Start out the day high – Balloon flight over Ronda

 Nothing can top a flight in an air balloon when it comes to taking in the city of dreams.
-Balloon pilot and owner of Granada based company Glovento Sur, Miguel Juliá Garrido offers a safe and unforgettable experience.
-Depending on the balloon size, the flights can take 6, 8 or 12 people.
-Starting at daybreak in the outskirts of Ronda, the trip includes safety preparations, a one-hour flight and breakfast.
-Total duration: 3 – 4 hours.
+Owner of Granada based company Glovento Sur, Miguel Juliá Garrido and his other capable pilots offer a safe and unforgettable experience.
+Depending on the balloon size, the flights can take from 6-12 people.
+Starting at daybreak in the outskirts of Ronda, the trip includes safety preparations, an hour flight and breakfast, with a total duration of 3 – 4 hours.
 The company has Civil Responsibility insurance and follows the CoVid protocol of the Spanish Ministry of Health.
 Glovento is associated with the Agencia Estatal de Seguridad Aerea and is part of the European Aviation Safety Agency.

 Group flight: 200€ per person (in groups of 6, 8 or 12)